jc1775/CS1XA3/Project01/README.md

 >some output

+#### Reference:

+some code was taken from
 ___
 ### 2. Script Finder
 #### Description:

-<scriptFind> This feature will recurse through a directory and all subdirectories, finding all script files based on their shebangs, it will copy all scripts into a 'Script' folder sorted into subdirectories based on the interpreter required to run each script.
+<scriptfind> This feature will recurse through a directory and all subdirectories, finding all script files based on their shebangs, it will copy all scripts into a 'Script' folder sorted into subdirectories based on the interpreter required to run each script.
 This feature will also give an option to mass change the permissions of each file type in the '/Script' directory.

 #### Execution: